Canon 750D vs Olympus E-M10 III

 It is notable that the 750D has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.